dzolotov/quant/README.md

 quant
 =====

-Weak integration project with fluent data model and crossplatform implementations for endpoints
+Loosely coupled integration project with fluent data model and crossplatform implementations for endpoints (based on AMQP 1.0 ESB)